-The one thing I miss about Northern California is the ability to do day trips.
-It’s so easy to get in your car, be in the mountains, be in the farmland, be in the ocean, be in Disneyland, be in the desert, all within hours of each other.
-I don’t miss the commute during rush hour though.
+The one thing I miss about Northern California is the ability to make day trips.
+It’s easy to get in your car, be in the mountains, be in the farmland, be in the ocean, be in Disneyland, be in the desert, all within hours of each other.
+I don’t miss the commute during rush hour, though.
 Not ONE bit.

-One of my goals in life is to visit all the missions in California, which I did a big chunk of them with my friend A and T during various trips back as well as when I lived there.
-I went solo to Mission Santa Clara and took my mother on the last leg of Northern California missions, which covered Mission Santa Cruz, Mission San Juan Bautista, and Mission Soledad.
+One of my goals in life is to visit all the missions in California, which I did a big chunk of them with my friend A and T during various trips back and when I lived there.
+For example, I went solo to Mission Santa Clara.
+I took my mother on the last leg of Northern California missions, which covered Mission Santa Cruz, Mission San Juan Bautista, and Mission Soledad.

 Mission Santa Clara

-Mission Santa Clara is located on the campus of Santa Clara University.
+Mission Santa Clara is on the campus of Santa Clara University.
 The college grew around the mission.
-Finding it was easy and I parked across the street, so it was free, as was the admission.
+Finding it was easy, and I parked across the street, so it was free, as was the admission.

-My only sadness is that there isn’t an official gift shop; there’s a campus bookstore that has some mission-related items, but they were closed for the semester when I went to visit.
+My only sadness is that there isn’t an official gift shop; there’s a campus bookstore with some mission-related items, but they were closed for the semester when I went to visit.

 Santa Clara was pretty.
 My favorite area was the rose garden.
 Per the page on the SCU website: